Below are a few questions that we often get asked. If you have any other enquiries please email firstname.lastname@example.org

 When do the free gigs in pubs start?

-Folk Week pub gigs start on Saturday 12th August at lunchtime and evening until Friday 18th August.
-All details are in the Souvenir Programme – available @ £5 plus £1.50 p&p or outlets around Thanet.
-The Folk Week App is downloadable free from the website and the upgrade for all the info about the pub gigs – costs £1.99.
+Folk Week pub gigs start on Saturday 11th August at lunchtime and evening until Friday 17th August.
+All details are in the Souvenir Programme – which will be available @ £5 plus £1.50 p&p or outlets around Thanet in June 2018.
+The Folk Week App will be downloadable free from the website and the upgrade for all the info about the pub gigs – costs £1.99.
 Collections will be taken at all of these “free” events.

 Where can I join in playing/singing at pub sessions?